yorkulibraries-ds/personal-website-github/1-scholarly-presence.md

 include OA investments page from the library

 #### Creative Commons Licensing
-- Creative Commons - non-profit organization with goal of making sharing of works and reuse and/or remixing of other works easier​
+- Creative Commons is a non-profit organization with goal of making sharing of works and reuse and/or remixing of other works easier
 - Creative Commons licenses provide clear terms of sharing and reuse
 - Attribution 4.0 License (or CC-BY) is the most commonly applied CC license for articles.